christhomper/Responsive-Web-Design/Recipes Website/README.md

 The project aims to showcase fundamental skills in web development and design while creating an enjoyable and informative platform for sharing recipes.

+## Live Demo

+To see this site live, visit [Recipes](http://chrisandkellysrecipes.s3-website-us-east-1.amazonaws.com)